mintster/nixmash-spring/README.md

 To use MySQL run `setup.mysql` script in the `/install` directory to populate the database.
 Update Datasource connection properties in `/resources/META-INF/spring/mysql.properties` file.
 The H2 create-data script for the tests is located in `/resources/db.`

-##Installation - External Property File Settings##
+##Installation - External Property Files##

-The JPA Project demonstrates using an external Property File.
-To Configure Location of Properties File, change the `@PropertySource` annotation setting in `Jpa/ApplicationSettings.class`.
-An example of `external.properties` is found in the `/install/samples` folder.
+The **JPA** and **Mail** Modules use external Property Files which must be configured to compile successfully.
+To Configure the location of the Properties Files, change the `@PropertySource` annotation setting in `Jpa/ApplicationSettings.class` and `Mail/MailSettings.java.` You can quickly locate these settings by searching "/home/daveburke" in your IDE.

 ```java
 @Component